javidt28/TheFortuneLog/FIREBASE_SETUP.md

 ## How It Works

-- **Anonymous Authentication**: Each browser gets a unique anonymous ID
+- **Shared Collection**: All fortunes are stored in a shared `fortunes` collection
-- **Real-time Sync**: Changes sync instantly across devices using the same browser
+- **Real-time Sync**: Changes sync instantly across all devices
+- **Public Access**: Anyone can view and add fortunes
 - **Offline Support**: Works offline, syncs when online (Firestore handles this automatically)
 - **Cloud-Only Storage**: All data is stored in Firebase Firestore (no localStorage)

 ## Important Notes

-⚠️ **Security**: The current setup uses anonymous auth.
-Each browser/device gets its own anonymous ID, so fortunes sync across tabs in the same browser but NOT across different browsers/devices automatically.

-💡 **To sync across different devices**: You'd need to implement email/password auth or share the anonymous user ID (more advanced).
+⚠️ **Security**: The current setup allows public read/write access to all fortunes.
+Anyone with access to your Firebase project can view and modify fortunes.
+This is intentional for a shared fortune log.

+💡 **For production use**: Consider adding rate limiting or authentication if you want to restrict access.

 ## Troubleshooting